-Empower marginalized girls and young women by providing them the skills necessary through education, training and mentorship to enable them to become confident, college and career ready.
+Empower girls and young women in marginalized communities by helping them gain the skills necessary through education, training and mentorship to become confident, college and career ready.